light-source/bem-blocks/README.md

 ## Required file structure

-Target namespace should support PSR-4, because the namespace and a class name will have used for dynamic getting a path to a twig template.
+Target namespace must support PSR-4, because the namespace and a Controller class name will have used for dynamic getting a path to a twig template.

+Classes that extend a Controller class should have a '_C' suffix (it can be setup).
+It's using for prevent names conflict (because each folder will contain a child of Controller and child of Model)

-E.g. 'FirstHeader.php' will be converting to 'first-header.twig' and
+E.g. 'FirstHeader_C.php' will be converting to 'first-header.twig' and
-'Header_Type_Short.php' will be converting to 'header--type--short.php'
+'Header_Type_Short_C.php' will be converting to 'header--type--short.php'

 An example is below.

 ```
 /Blocks/FirstHeader/
         Type/Short/
-                Header_Type_Short.php
-                header--type--short.twig
+                FirstHeader_Type_Short_C.php
+                first-header--type--short.twig
         Theme/Green/
-                header--theme--green.scss
+                first-header--theme--green.scss
         first-header.twig
         first-header.js
         first-header.scss
+        FirstHeader_C.php
-        FirstHeader.php
+        FirstHeader.php // it's a model

 ```